MesoNET/user-documentation/docs/juliet/MPI/MPI_and_Apptainer.md

 :::

 ## Bind Model
 By default, Apptainer automatically mounts several bind points: `$HOME`, `/sys`, `/proc`, `/tmp`, etc. Meaning that you will have access to these points inside the container.
-These bindings depends on the system configuration and can be different from on machine to another.
+These bindings depend on the system configuration and can be different from one machine to another.
 For more details please visit the (Apptainer Bind Paths and Mounts Documentation)[https://apptainer.org/docs/user/main/bind_paths_and_mounts.html].

 Hence, in order to use the host-side MPI library, we need to identify its location, and mount/bind it into the container.
 Below we provide an example of an Aptainer (Definition File)[https://apptainer.org/docs/user/main/definition_files.html] where we use the host-side MPI implementation to install the well-known (OSU Micro-Benchmarks)[https://mvapich.cse.ohio-state.edu/benchmarks/] inside the container.
-Then, we run MPI applications inside the container by specifing the installation path to the host-side MPI library via the Apptainer `--bind` option.
+Then, we run MPI applications inside the container by specifying the installation path to the host-side MPI library via the Apptainer `--bind` option.

 :::caution

-This example is based on a NVC container.
+This example is based on an NGC container.
 Before proceeding, please make sure that you (configured the NGC Catalog <API_key>)[../Apptainer/Building_NGC_Containers.md].

 :::